 Peripheral Artery Disease

 Peripheral artery disease (PAD) is a vascular condition in which narrowed blood vessels in the body’s arms, hands, legs and feet lead to the reduced flow of blood to these areas.
-Most commonly diagnosed in the legs, the symptoms of PAD may include leg pain or cramping (especially when walking or exercising), numbness or weakness in the limbs, areas of the limbs that are cold to the touch, changes in skin color or a loss of hair on the lower legs.
+Most commonly diagnosed in the legs, the symptoms of PAD may include leg pain or cramping (especially when walking or exercising (this is called “claudication”), numbness or weakness in the limbs, areas of the limbs that are cold to the touch, changes in skin color or a loss of hair on the lower legs.

 What causes peripheral artery disease?

-Atherosclerosis is the cause of PAD, which is a buildup of fats, cholesterol and other substances in and on the walls of the peripheral arteries (the arteries that carry blood to the legs and arms).
+PAD is caused by Atherosclerosis, which is a buildup of fats, cholesterol and other substances in and on the walls of the peripheral arteries (the arteries that carry blood to the legs and arms).
 Also known as plaque, these substances collect in the arteries and over time, can cause the blood vessels to narrow.

 People who have a family history of PAD, diabetes, high blood pressure, high cholesterol, are overweight or over 50 years of age are at risk for atherosclerosis.
 Smoking is also a risk factor for PAD.
 Left untreated, PAD can lead to critical limb ischemia and a possible amputation.
 As plaque can also build up in other blood vessels within the body, the risk of stroke and heart attack is higher in those with PAD.